yoavweiss/Responsive-Image-Container/blog.md

 I had a few ideas on how this can be done, so I created a prototype to prove that it's feasible.
 This prototype is [now available](https://github.com/yoavweiss/Responsive-Image-Container) for your tinkering pleasure.

-In this post I'll try to explain what this prototype does, what it cannot do, how it works, and what are its downsides.
+In this post I'll try to explain what this prototype does, what it cannot do, how it works, and its advantages and disadvantages over markup solutions.
 I'll also try to de-unicorn the responsive image format concept, and make it more tangible and less magical.

-## Why not a markup solution?
-You hatin' on markup solutions?
+## You hatin' on markup solutions?

 I'm not!
 Honest.
 Some of my best friends are markup solutions.